Skip to guide navigation Skip to guide content

 Companion video: Introduction to accessible lists and a screen reader demo

-Make sure lists and list items are labelled correctly
+Make sure lists and list items are formatted correctly

-- Don’t rely on using dashes, asterisks or manually typed numbers at the start of each line.
+• Don’t rely on manually adding dashes, asterisks or numbers to the start of each line.

 The resulting HTML code for an ordered (numbered) list should look something like this: